pragmaticcoders/pragmatic-hodlings/README.md

 * `TransferableToken` - token contract interface, compatible with Pragmatic Hodlings
 * `TestToken` - token contract based on ERC20 interface, used in test

-Check out this project's [Github Pages](https://pragmaticcoders.github.io/pragmatic-hodlings/)
+Check out this project on [Github Pages](https://pragmaticcoders.github.io/pragmatic-hodlings/)

 ### Ownership
 It is highly recommended to use Multisig and/or DAO contracts as owner of Pragmatic